wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2023-08-03-funktal-devices-state.md

 Funktal has a built-in `Array` type for immutable array constants, with built-in functions `size` and `at`.
 Within the context of a mutable state type, such arrays can be updated using a built-in `update` function.
-For example, assuming a state `AState` has a field labeled `array` which is of type `Array`, we can write
+For example, assuming a state `s : AState` has a field labelled `array` which is of type `Array`, we can write

     val idx array#AState s get update